AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 ### Union

 Union display mode helps to display information about one point for all series in one tooltip.
-These display mode may be of great use for comparing series data.
+This display mode may be of great use for comparing series data.
 Here is a sample of the union tooltip.
-                                                                                                                                                                                                                                        d

 ```
 // get chart's tooltip
 var tooltip = chart.tooltip();